Hi! I'm MAX!

 - Earn more money while not comprising your little, valuable free time

 - Freedom to plan your days & structure your time (aka work on the couch in PJs)

 - Get swamped with job invites from Recruiters on Linkedin who really want to 'stay connected'

-- Stand out in the up-coming Internet of Things, Data Science and Big Data revolution
+- Stand out in the up-coming Internet of Things, Big Data and Machine Learning revolution

 - Impress your crush by looking super cool when you program